BR1py/stream_service/README.md

 ## Installation

-The PyPI package is not avalable yet!
+REMARK: The PyPI package is not avalable yet!

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the stream_server package.